 By taking shorter camping trips, you can practice setting up your campsite without the stress of driving for hours, arriving tired at the campground, then having to remember what you need to do first!

-You can also use the time to learn how to properly use and store your freshwater hose, black tank, and grey water tank.
+You can also use the time to learn how to properly use and store your essential items such as the freshwater hose, black tank, and grey water tank.

 Just remember to be flexible and take your time when planning your road trips.

 Don’t try to drive for miles without stopping for a few days to rest.